 Shoulder-length haircuts for thick hair work best when layers are added to remove weight and volume.
 A long shag offers the length to showcase thick manes and removes weight from your hair simultaneously.
 For these types of haircuts for thicker hair, try a thermal protectant or primers like Bumble and Bumble Hairdressers Invisible Oil Primer to help smooth out your cuticle surface.
 This will add moisture to your hair.
 All the styling products coat the outside of your hair shaft to allow for a better blow-dry.

 Try bouncy long layers for thick hair to make your locks feel lighter.
 Layers are a great option as they add movement and bounce.
 Another great attribute of the layering technique is removing weight from your hair.
 Keeping your layers long on your thick hairdo removes the weight from the perimeter while still feeling the benefits without being overly layered.

 If you need a youthful vibe, a dimensional blonde will revamp a shoulder-grazing cut like this.
-Opt for this thickly layered bob with more textured ends, which also removes weight from your hair.
+Opt for this thickly layered bob with more textured ends, removing weight from your hair.

-Remove the bulkiness from your dense, brown locks by having some edgy graduated layers in a stacked, inverted bob cut.
-Stacked bobs for thick hair will also help you achieve a round shape at the back of your head.
+Remove the bulkiness from your dense, brown locks with some edgy graduated layers in a stacked, inverted bob cut.
+Stacked bobs are among the easy hairstyles for thick hair that can help you achieve a round shape at the back of your head.

 This is a flattering textured cut for very short thick hair.
 You should know it’s a commitment to style it each day.
 The best short haircuts for thick hair are layered and sassy – like this!
 Ask your hairdresser about at-home hair care products you should be using when washing, drying, and styling your hair.